philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 3. If you successfully installed Power BI Desktop, you can now skip to [Task \#2](#task-2-prepare-data); otherwise, continue to the next step.

-    > If you do not have required permissions to install desktop applications or experience difficulties in running or configuring Power BI Desktop, complete the task steps below.
+    > If you do not have required permissions to install desktop applications or experience difficulties in running or configuring Power BI Desktop, complete the task steps below to run using local data and the web app.

 4. Download [visits.pbix](../../Allfiles/visits.pbix) and save on your computer.